Kingston-kms/go-zilionixx/README.md

 ### Testing

-Lachesis has extensive unit-testing.
+ZilionBFT has extensive unit-testing.
 Use the Go tool to run tests:

 ```shell
 go test ./...